ryanwilsond/belte/docs/Principles.md

 ### String

 Mutable to allow string manipulation.
-Compiler switches to immutable under the hood for efficiency if developer never modifies string.
+The compiler switches to immutable under the hood for efficiency if the developer never modifies string.

 ### Numbers